These Five Jacksonville Local Businesses Are Growing With Neighborhood Investments!

 “Moment of Transparency: I initially was hesitant about crowdfunding in general, as I didn’t want to damage my brand by “begging for donations, however the Honeycomb platform offered a great solution for our followers to invest in a brand they trust and love,” says LaTasha.
 “That said, investments appeared to be slow-moving, creating a concern that perhaps my fear of “begging for donations” was in fact the perception received by our followers.
 However after the DuPont Foundation invested in us, along with the other foundations such as Soul Grown Deep and A.L.
 Mailman, I’m confident I’ve made the right decision.
 These foundations have truly boosted my confidence."

 Irie Diner is a pan-Caribbean Jacksonville restaurant that has placed third in Clay County’s best Caribbean restaurants!
 The already-successful full service restaurant was ready to grow by building an outdoor patio so guests could enjoy their meals al fresco - so owner Peter Jackson turned to his community to raise investments to pay for it.
-Irie Diner’s Campaign has raised $59,295 from 30 investors
+Irie Diner’s investment offering raised $65,3455 from 35 investors

 Murray Hillbilly is a long-beloved Southern-style vegan restaurant in Jacksonville.
 Its full-service, takeout, and delivery features have made it so that anybody seeking a plant-based comfort food fix can find one there!

 When its previous owners put the Murray Hillbilly up for sale, two of the restaurant’s superfans, Rafaella DeGracia and Lindsay Cooper, decided to purchase it and make it their own.
 Part of their plans are to take Murray Hillbilly on the road in a food truck!
 On top of the food truck, the restaurant needed some updates and new equipment, and Lindsay and Rafaella also wanted to refinance some high-interest debt - they were able to raise money to do that with Honeycomb!
-Murray Hillbilly so far has raised over $25,000 for their expansion projects.
+Murray Hillbilly received investments of $43,712 from 42 investors for their expansion projects.

 The Kookie Box